rolfmichelsen/dragontools/README.md

 ### DragonDos

-A command line utility for accessing virtual DragonDos filesystems in VDK or DSK floppy disk images from a Windows environment.
+A command line utility for accessing virtual DragonDos filesystems in VDK, DSK or HFE floppy disk images from a Windows environment.
 The utility supports functionality to list files, rename files, delete files, create an empty filesystem and copying files between the DragonDos filesystem and the Windows